info-beamer hosted 8 releasedPosted Dec 17 2017 by Florian Wesch

 Full Support for NEC and Data Display Compute Module

 info-beamer hosted now fully supports both platforms.
 Installation is pretty simple and fast.
-Enable advanced/developer options options on your account page.
-This allows you to download both the standard zip file (install.zip) as well as an image file (install.img.gz) that you can directly "flash" to both the NEC and Artista device.
+You can download both the standard zip file (install.zip) as well as an image file (install.img.gz) that you can directly "flash" to both the NEC and Artista device.
 Follow the documentation of your device to learn how to flash.
 Of course contact support if you need help.

 Detection of dirty reboots